-Group Winner – You are placing a bet on the winning group of the specified tournament if teams are organised in groups
+Group Winner – You are placing a bet on the winning group of the specified tournament if teams are organized in groups

 Handicap Bet – A team will have a handicap advantage or disadvantage and you are placing a bet on this.
 For example, if I place a bet on Team A, which has a 4-round advantage from Team B and the overall score is 6-9, with that handicap Team A wins 10-9 and so you have won your bet.

 Over/Under – Sportsbooks will predict a statistic in given games.
 You are placing a bet on the number the sportsbook predicts for that specific stat.
-For example, it could be total number of kills, first to certain amounts etc. You are betting against what the Sportsbook think the number will be.
+For example, it could be total number of kills, first to certain amounts, etc. You are betting against what the Sportsbook thinks the number will be.

 Region Winner – If the tournament separates teams by region you are backing the region you think will win.